 The Born-Alive Infants Protection Act of 2002 clearly states any human who shows any sign of life after being expelled or extracted from their mother’s body by any method is to be considered a person by the United States and therefore is granted the same protections, rights, and liberties as any other born person.
 This would include access to medical care, or, when appropriate, palliative or comfort care.

 For example, in Arizona, in the 5 month period from August to December 2017, a total of 10 induced abortion attempts resulted in the live birth of an embryo or fetus.
-In Florida, as of November 1st of this year, 4 infants were born alive during an induced abortion; that number was 11 for 2017.
-In Minnesota, reports for 2015, 2016, 2017--and earlier years--of infants born alive after attempted abortions indicate not all infants were given medical or even palliative care.
+In 2018, there were 12 reports submitted to the Arizona Department of Health Services; in 2019, there were 15 reports.

 While these reports are eye-opening, to say the least, they likely underestimate the number of times infants are being born alive after abortion attempts for two reasons: not every state reports these specific induced abortion outcomes, and even states which do attempt to collect this data have incomplete data.

 For example, Michigan had 143 abortions in 2017 which had no data reported in the “Evidence of Life” section and the same thing happened for 93 abortions in 2016.
 None were reported on all of the abortions in 2019.